 During the initial course of practice, one may put the hands in Anjali Position.
 This is the easiest one to perform.
 After some days of practice, one may for the upper arms position.
 Subsequently, one may try holding the ears and then clasping the palms behind the neck.

 During the practice, your spine makes a forward curve.
 To counter this, one should go for anyone the following postures.

 The benefits of Garbha Pindasana are as follows.

-Regular practice of Embryo Pose provides relief from anger, depression and anxiety.
+The regular practice of Embryo Pose provides relief from anger, depression, and anxiety.
 It helps to maintain emotional balance.